Peach Pass: Design

 Peach Pass is an RFID transponder in the form of a sticker that drivers put inside their windshields.
 Customers may either open a Peach Pass account with a minimum deposit of $20 replenished by a major credit card or debit card, or purchase a "Pay n GO!"
 Peach Pass at participating CVS or Walgreens locations for $2.50 with an initial deposit of at least $20.

 Interoperability

 Georgia's Peach Pass currently works with similar systems in Florida and North Carolina.
 NationalPass users may use Georgia's facilities as well as those outside the state.
 PeachPass was originally to be compatible with E-ZPass by 2021, but that date has since been pushed to the 2nd quarter of 2022.
+In July 2023, they expanded interoperability with the following E-ZPass states: Indiana, Illinois, Kentucky, Maine, Maryland, and Rhode Island.
+Peach Pass became fully interoperable with the E-ZPass system as of January 2024.

 History

 The Peach Pass is the successor to the Georgia Cruise Card, which was used for electronic toll collection at the former toll plaza on SR 400 in Buckhead before tolls were removed in 2013.